Asiana Airlines Flight 162

 Asiana Airlines Flight 162 was a regular short-haul international passenger flight from Incheon International Airport near Seoul, South Korea, to Hiroshima Airport in Hiroshima, Japan.
 On 14 April 2015, the Airbus A320-232 aircraft touched down short of the runway, struck the localizer array, skidded onto the runway on its tail, and spun 120 degrees before finally coming to a rest on the grass, opposite the terminal building.
 The aircraft suffered substantial damage to the left wing and engine.
-Of the 82 people aboard, 27 (25 passengers and two crew) were injured, one seriously.
+Of the 82 people aboard, 27 occupants (25 passengers and 2 crew) were injured, one seriously.

 Aircraft and crew

 The aircraft involved, an Airbus A320-200 registration HL7762, was delivered new to Asiana Airlines in 2007, making the aircraft seven years old at the time of the accident.
-The aircraft was written off as a result of the incident, making it the 32nd hull loss of an Airbus A320.
+The aircraft was written off as a result of the accident.

 The 47-year-old captain had 8,242 flight hours, including 1,318 hours on the Airbus A320.
 The 35-year-old co-pilot had 1,588 flight hours, with 1,298 of them on the Airbus A320.
 Both pilots had previous experience in landing at Hiroshima Airport, but Flight 162 was their first flight with each other.
 Actual names of the crew were not disclosed.